gregberns/MonitoringAndAlertingEssentials/Talk.md

-# Monitoring Talk
+# Shedding Light on Black Box Services

+## Overview

+Will discuss

-* Discuss why you should care
-* Discuss what logging, metrics, monitoring and alerting is.
+* Why you should care about logging, metrics, monitoring, and alerting
+* What each of these concepts are
-* Discuss options for each topic
+* Methodologies for each concept
-* Discuss Pros and cons within these options
+* Pros and cons within each mentodology
-* Discuss technologies that support these things
+* Technologies that support these concepts

-### Talk Objectives
+## Talk Objectives

-An attempt to persuade you that you WANT to know what is happening in your system, and how to get that information out of the system, or make the system tell you there is an issue.

-I'd like to pursuade you that you WANT to:
+Pursuade you that you WANT to:

 * Identify - Proactively identify outages and issues
-* Prevent - Limit impact of issues
+* Prevent - Limit/eliminate impact of issues
 * Improve - Increase the resilience and robustness of systems

+In other words, you WANT to know:

+* what is happening in your system
+* be able to get that information from your system
+* make the system tell you when there is an issue

-### These Ideas
+## These Ideas

 Are not mine....

 These are the best two sources I've found:

 * Prometheus documentation - a metrics, monitoring, and alerting open source tool set
-    * has great documentation on what's required of a metrics and monitoring system
+    * has great, 'easy for beginners' documentation on what's required of a metrics and monitoring system
 * Site Reliability Engineering - an open source book wrote by Site Reliability Engineers (SREs) at Google
-    *  SREs are responsible for keeping Google services up and running
+    *  SREs are responsible for keeping Google services up and running.
+Uber also has a similar team.

-### Why would you want to do this?
+## Why would you want to do this?

 Story: